-One of the challenges of brisket is that the very thing that makes it so flavorful can also make it tough.
+One of the challenges is that the very thing that makes it so flavorful can also make it tough.
 You have to be a true meat expert to cook a brisket.
 If you throw it on a strong flame for a couple minutes, you’ll end up with something that is almost inedible to chew.
 However, if you take your time and cook it low and slow, all the connective tissue dissolves to create meat that is packed with flavor and so tender it falls apart.

 The Average Cost of Brisket

-Stores usually price their brisket higher if it is a cut that wastes part of the beef.
+Stores usually price higher if it is a cut that wastes part of the beef.
 This means that a flat cut brisket is pricier, at around $8 a pound, while a packer or Texas brisket cut can be as low as $2 or $3 per pound.
 Costs may also be higher if you get a small brisket instead of buying it in bulk.
 If you plan on getting prime meat or grass fed beef, you can expect to pay higher costs of around $20 per pound.
 Brisket is one of those cuts of meat that changes price based on season.
 During summer when it is barbecue season, you can expect your local brisket prices to go up about $0.50.
 However, summer is also when stores run big sales to attract customers, so every now and then, brisket can drop below even $2.00.

-Most people agree that big chain stores like Walmart have the lowest prices, but there are also reports that the brisket from these stores can have some issues with freshness and there are few options to pick from.
+Most people agree that big chain stores like Walmart have the lowest prices, but there are also reports that the meat from these stores can have some issues with freshness and there are few options to pick from.
 Shopping at more local grocery stores like H-E-B and Publix is likely to get you access to more varied brisket cuts and give you more options for higher levels of quality.
 If you go to a specialty butcher’s shop, you pay a few dollars above market price but have access to custom cuts.